Find us +44 (0)113 2837100

 Further details relating to assessment

-Project outline: This is a report that enables the student to detail and confirm the project they are undertaking, reflect on their research hyposthsis, project objectives, verification and validation methods and intended outcomes, set in context of relevant literature / sector best practice.
+Project proposal: This is a report that enables the student to detail and confirm the project they are undertaking, reflect on their research hypothesis, project objectives, verification and validation methods and intended outcomes, set in context of relevant literature/sector best practice.

-Artefact: The ‘artefact’ is the software or technical product the student has developed in response to the brief that was negotiated between themselves and an academic supervisor.
+Artefact and Viva: The ‘artefact’ is the software or technical product the student has developed in response to the brief that was negotiated between themselves and an academic supervisor.
 The artefact should be sufficiently technical and complex to satisfy the Level 6 requirements.
+The viva presents an opportunity for the student to demo and defend their artefact before their academic supervisor and a second marker.

 Written report: This is a more substantial report demonstrating the student has acquired the depth of knowledge and academic rigour expected at Level 6.
 Their report should provide the wider context of the problem they are seeking to address (e.g. What is the wider social/political issue?
 Why is it important that businesses act to address it?)
 The report may follow a typical 'academic' structure.
 For example: